danja/chatterbox/notes.md

 1. the looping around the wavetable has timing issues.
 2. the ESP32 docs say the ADCs can be prone to noise

 I've got a bit ahead of myself.
 Reckon I should dummy-out the ADC reading to isolate the timing.

+Later... that made no difference.
+Finally spotted a *hilarious* oversight.
+The sine wave I was putting into the wavetable was from sin(0) to sin(TABLESIZE), not sin(0) to sin(2*PI)!

+Much, much better.
+Good enough for now.